 Main duties of the job

-Key responsibilities will include offering comprehensive psychological assessment, psychological interventions (with individual clients and their families / support networks), consultation to team colleagues, offering clinical supervision, pursuing audit and research opportunities to enhance the service, offering training for colleagues, undertaking a duty worker role and supporting the team in service development where appropriate.
+Key responsibilities will be working with patients in the community across the county of Dorset using psychological assessment and interventions (with individual clients and their families / support networks), consultation with team colleagues, offering clinical supervision appropriate to your banding, supporting colleagues with training, and supporting the team in service development where appropriate.
 You would be expected to work positively and proactively with care coordinators, recovery workers and CBTp therapist within the team.

 At Dorset HealthCare we're on a mission to empower people to make the most of their lives through our outstanding, joined-up healthcare services.
 We're a dynamic, forward-looking Trust, running 12 community hospitals, specialist inpatient facilities and a wide range of integrated community and mental health services for a population of almost 800,000 people.